 Blanton Museum.
 Credit Cindy Bolanos.

 Austin’s Blanton Museum houses the largest and most comprehensive collection of art in Central Texas.
 Visit to enjoy their permanent collection of over 21,000 pieces, along with unique rotating exhibits and special events.
 You will discover European paintings and modern and contemporary American and Latin American art.
 Visit their website for current hours and admission prices.
-Insider tip: Admission is free on Thursdays!
+Insider tip: Admission is free on Tuesdays!

 Courtesy of the Bullock Museum.